AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 4. The fourth one is ironic because my father is diagnosing the issue without being a psychologist or a psychiatrist himself.

 I continued begging for the mental illness treatment to my parents.
 Eventually...
 The maladaptive daydreaming got so bad that I began looking ways for self-harming myself, so we now have a new mental illness to deal with: severe depression.
 I was a little too coward for direct self-harm, but I ended up self-harming through Samyang 2x Spicy Ramen often.
 I often bought these ramen from the university's shop.
+My parents are unaware of this.

 Again, I continued begging for mental illness treatment while the clock is ticking.
 I began crying in classes despite it wass filled with teachers and classes.
 Multiple classes actually.
+My parents are unaware of this.

 Eventually, I got into a breaking point that I want to jump off from the fourth-level of the apartment hostel.
 Now, my damn parents took action.
 However, they only sent me to the IISM's school counselor.
 For Wednesday to Thursday, I always go there...
 But he didn't really do anything to my untreated mental illnesses as this counselor didn't do anything on diagnosing my mental illnesses and I wasn't aware if he has any qualifications for handling mental illnesses.
 I was so confused by this, and I asked my parents for medication instead because my problem was already severe.
 My parents continued to ignore my begging for treatment through medication.